iamprashant29/imdb-lite/README.md

 This project was generated using Angular CLI version 20.3.15.

 **IMDB Lite** is a web application that provides overview of the top cinemas around the world.
-Users can view the details of top Global Movies, TV Shows and movies from world's biggest movie industry in the world - **Bolllywood** .
+Users can view the details of top Global Movies, TV Shows and movies from the **world's biggest movie industry in the world - Bollywood** .
 User can also search the database with the help of search funtionality.
 The app offers a clean, user-friendly interface and is built using modern web technologies, making it a great tool for exploring movies data in a user-friendly way.

 The application is built using Angular v20, Typescript and RxJS, and leverages some of the performance optimization techniques like lazy loading of the singleton components.